ppawel/currency-converter/README.md

 This should start the embedded Tomcat and the application will be available at http://localhost:8080/.

+## Spring Actuator

+After you register and log in you will be able to access Spring Actuator endpoints, e.g. http://localhost:8080/health.
+Spring Actuator also exposes JMX MBeans so it's possible to connect to the JVM with `jvisualvm`.

 ## Jenkins

 Build and deployment jobs are on Jenkins here:

 http://jenkins.jcore.pl/ (`currency-converter-*` jobs should be accessible without authentication)

+## TODO

+* Externalize configuration, e.g. appID used for API calls.